AScustomWorks/AS/README.md

 V 0.6.5: Now it features soft bypass to avoid switching noise.

+### Reverb Stereo
+Stereo version of the Reverb module, BLEND is replaced with a DRY /WET knob, to work better when used with a mixer send/return ports.

+V 0.6.7: First relase of this module.

 ### Tremolo
 Tremolo Fx module with SHAPE, SPEED and BLEND parameters, and a phase switch (set your effect, duplicate the module and invert the phase for stereo tremolo setup)your Tremolo to go!.